smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ```

-SDL Core will pass a pointer to the logger singleton to the plugin so that the plugin shared lib can initialize `Logger::instance` with the same pointer as the core portion.
+SDL Core will pass a pointer to the logger singleton to the plugin so that the plugin shared library can initialize `Logger::instance` with the same pointer as the core portion.

-## Logger detailed design :
+## Logger detailed design

 Each source file creates `logger_` variable via macro `SDL_CREATE_LOG_VARIABLE`.
 This variable is actually a string with the component name of the logger.